 You’re not allowed to smoke within any Co-op building, outside any of our buildings where “No Smoking” signs are displayed, or right next to the entrances of any buildings used by customers or other visitors.

 All Co-op vehicles are non-smoking, even if you’re travelling alone.
-Smoking is also banned in all of our commercial vehicles.
-If you’re driving your own vehicle on work business, you must not smoke if there’s someone in the car with you.
+Smoking and the use of electronic cigarettes and nicotine inhalers is also banned in all of our commercial vehicles.
+If you’re driving your own vehicle on work business, you mustn’t smoke if there’s someone in the car with you.

 Just so everyone’s clear, any breach of this policy may lead to disciplinary action, up to and including summary dismissal.
 Also, just to remind you, it’s a criminal offence to smoke in smoke-free areas.
 A fixed penalty of £50 or prosecution and a fine of up to £200 can be issued by the police.